-Earthquakes are caused by the movement of the earth’s tectonic plates.
-Earthquakes occur where the earth’s plates meet along plate boundaries (see plate tectonics page for more information on this).
-For example as two plates move towards each other, one can be pushed down under the other one into the mantle.
-If this plate gets stuck it causes a lot of pressure on surrounding rocks.
-When this pressure is released it produces shock waves.
+Earthquakes are caused by the movement of the Earth’s tectonic plates.
+Earthquakes occur where the earth’s plates meet along plate boundaries (see plate boundaries page for more information on this).
+For example, as two plates move towards each other, one can be pushed down under the other, into the mantle.
+If this plate gets stuck, it causes a lot of pressure on surrounding rocks.
+When this pressure is released, the stored energy is released producing shock waves like ripples on a pond.
 These are called seismic waves.
+When the energy reaches the surface of the Earth, they shake the ground and anything on it.
 This is an earthquake.
-The waves spread out from the point where the earthquake started – the focus.
-More damage is done near the focus.
-The point on the earth’s surface directly above the focus is the epicentre.